LuckAJ/SQL_Project/README.md

 ## **Business Question: Analyzing spending trends of players, broken down by location and retention status**

-After constructing the table above (used for the *retention chart*), we sought out to answer find any patterns in spending across `retention_status` and `location`.
+After constructing the table above (used for the *retention chart*), we sought out to answer any patterns in spending across `retention_status` and `location`.

 > Building upon Q1, what is the average spending per retained user grouped by location? (“How does overall spending compare by location amongst retained users?
 Do certain regions have bigger spenders than others?”)